Ruby-Network/ruby/README.md

 -   For Cyclic users this will unfortunatley *not* work due to Cyclic supporting very little languages
 -   This will **NOT** deploy on Github Pages, Netlify, Vercel, Gitlab Pages or any other _static_ host
+-   This *currently* does not work on Render, but we are working on it

 ---